James Ramsay Hunt

-James Ramsay Hunt (1872 in Philadelphia, Pennsylvania – July 22, 1937, in Katonah, New York) was an American neurologist.
+James Ramsay Hunt (1872 – July 22, 1937) was an American neurologist.

-Education
+Early life and education

-Ramsay Hunt received his M.D. degree from the University of Pennsylvania School of Medicine in 1893.
+James Ramsay Hunt was born in Philadelphia in 1872.
+He received his M.D. degree from the University of Pennsylvania School of Medicine in 1893.
 He then studied in Paris, Vienna, and Berlin, and returned to practice neurology in New York, working at Cornell University Medical School from 1900 to 1910 with Charles Loomis Dana.
 In 1910, he joined the faculty at the Columbia University College of Physicians and Surgeons and what later became their Neurological Institute of New York.
 He did major research on the anatomy and disorders of the corpus striatum and the extrapyramidal system, and described several movement disorders.
 He was consulting physician at several New York hospitals, including Lenox Hill Hospital, New York Hospital, Babies Hospital, the New York Eye and Ear Infirmary, the Psychiatric Institute, Letchworth Village for Mental Defectives, Montefiore Hospital, and the Craig Colony for Epileptics, and was appointed professor of neurology at Columbia in 1924.

-1920-1934
+1920–1934

 He served as president of the American Neurologic Association in 1920, the New York Neurologic Society in 1929, the American Psychopathological Society in 1932, and the Association for Research in Nervous and Mental Disorders in 1934.
 He was also a founder of the American Society for Clinical Investigation, and a member of the Association of American Physicians, the American Psychiatric Association, the Association for the Study of Internal Secretions, and the American Medical Association.